kwertyops/byte-of-python/src/function_parameters.md

 </tr>
 </table>

 In this course, we will have a standard for commenting functions.
-After the `def` line, put a block comment explaining the purpose of the function as well as any parameters and what their purpose is.
+After the `def` line, put a block comment (a docstring) explaining the purpose of the function as well as any parameters and what their purpose is.
 For example:

 ```python
 def greet_user(num_greetings: int, name: str) -> None: